| Safe Haskell | None |

 state the closures capture.
 See the module header for the enqueue /

-don't-ack-to-retry / no-nack conventions; all fields are IO.
+don't-ack-to-retry / no-nack conventions; all fields are IO, and each

 Constructors